 During the exposition, the hero is in the ordinary world, usually the hero’s home or natural habitat.
 Conflict arises, which calls the hero to adventure, where they are beckoned to leave their ordinary world in search of something.
 They may refuse the call at first, but eventually leave, knowing that something important hangs in the balance.

 Once the hero has officially begun their journey, they will meet a mentor or helper (a sidekick in some genres) and together these two will cross the threshold.
 This is the point where turning back is not an option, and where they usually encounter tests, allies and enemies.
-Obstacles like tests and enemies must be overcome it in order to continue.
+Obstacles like tests and enemies must be overcome it to continue.
 Helpers, aid in their journey.

 Having overcome initial obstacles, the hero and their allies reach the approach.
 Here they will prepare for the major challenge in this new or special world.
 During the approach, the hero undergoes an ordeal, testing them to point near death.
 Their greatest fear is sometimes exposed, and from the ordeal comes a new life or revival for the hero.
 For their efforts in overcoming the ordeal, the hero reaches the reward.
 The hero receives the reward for facing death.
 There may be a celebration, but there is also danger of losing the reward.